ericoporto/ags-manual-wiki/Globalfunctions_Screen.md

 2 | vertical-flip (left-to-right)
 3 | both (upside-down and backwards)

-**NOTE**: This function is still a bit buggy - black parts of the screen may show up wrong, and and pop-up messages will flip the screen back to normal.
+**NOTE:** This function is still a bit buggy - black parts of the screen may show up wrong, and and pop-up messages will flip the screen back to normal.